< About us

 Executive Bios

-Chair: Adam Borushek
+Past Chair: Adam Borushek

 Adam Borushek is a London-based Reservoir Engineer with 25 years of international experience.
 He is a Principal Advisor with RISC, an independent oil and gas consultancy firm.

-He provides technically and commercially sound advice in the areas of asset acquisition, subsurface modelling, field management and reserves reporting.
+Adam provides technically and commercially sound advice in the areas of asset acquisition, subsurface modelling, field management and reserves reporting.
 His clients include banks, private equity firms, sovereign wealth funds, asset operators and new ventures teams.
 As well as his commitments to the SPE, Adam is a member of the Society of Petroleum Evaluation Engineers (SPEE) and the Geoscience Energy Society of Great Britain (GESGB).

-Past Chair: Shwan Dizayee
+Chair Elect: Shwan Dizayee

 Shwan Dizayee is a Manager, Management Consulting at Accenture.
 He was previously a Senior Managmenet Consultant at Accenture.